matthewhammer/dragginz/README.md

 ## A class or module for ID?

-Just like in https://github.com/matthewhammer/motoko-crud/blob/master/src/Database.mo it should probably do a lot more, like actually hashing
+Just like in https://github.com/matthewhammer/motoko-crud/blob/master/src/Database.mo it should probably do a lot more, like actually hashing the ID.

 ## Pseudorandom UUIDv4 generation